osmosis-labs/sqs/docs/architecture/passthrough.md

 This module to move the client interacting with the node as close to the node as possible in a predictable manner to reduce intermediary latencies impacting the total time.

 A [prototype](https://github.com/osmosis-labs/sqs/pull/291) exploiting this idea in SQS has been observed to reduce the total latency to near-instant, imperceptible levels.

+### Portfolio Assets

+#### Locks

+Can be locked or unlocking.
+Can be regular token, gamm share or CL share.

+If CL share, we want to skip because we get CL value from positions.

+For token and gamm shares, there is no overlap with pooled assets or user-balances.
+As a result, we count them as its own contribution to total assets.

+#### Pooled Assets

+Stem from concentrated liquidity positions and unlocked gamm shares from bank balances.

+#### User Balances

+Individual coins from bank balances, excluding gamm shares.

+#### Staked

+Staked value from delegator delegations chain query.

+#### Unstaking

+Unstaking value from delegator undelegating chain query.

+#### Unclaimed Rewards

+Unclaimed rewards from concentrated liquidity positions.